 Before you arrive, please ask yourself the following questions (adapted from the City and County of San Francisco health guidelines):

-- Do you currently have, or have had in the past 24 hours, any one of the following symptoms which is new or not explained by another reason: fever at or above 100.4°F (38°C), chills, cough, shortness of breath, difficulty breathing, sore throat, unusual weakness or fatigue, loss of smell or taste, muscle aches, headache, runny nose different from your allergies, nausea, vomiting, or diarrhea?
+- Do you currently have, or have had in the past 24 hours, any one of the following symptoms which is new or not explained by another reason: fever at or above 100.4°F (38°C), chills, cough, shortness of breath or difficulty breathing, sore throat, unusual weakness or fatigue, loss of smell or taste, muscle or body aches, headache, runny nose different from your allergies, nausea, vomiting, or diarrhea?

 - Have you had a Covid-19 “close contact” that would require you to quarantine?
 To help you answer this question: